 [TestNG] No tests found.
 Nothing was run

-Here, the cases of subclass didn’t execute because we have used @Ignore annotation on the parent class.
+Here, the cases of the subclass weren’t executed because we used @Ignore annotation on the parent class.

 Ignore all cases within a package and its subpackages